dokutan/macroKeyboard/README.md

   - Add your user to the relevant group with `sudo usermod -a -G group user`
 - Running this program as root is strongly discouraged as all macros are executed with root privileges which is a major security risk.

+## Lua interface

+A version with a lua interface is available in the lua-config directory, this needs to be installed separately by running make install from that directory.
+For the configuration look at lua-config/example.lua .

 ## Backends

 Currently four backends with slightly different features are available.
 To disable support for a particular backend simply comment out the appropriate lines in the makefile.